Our guide for where, when and how to spot the elusive Eurasian Otter on Mull.

 Their seaweed-coloured coats camouflage them, so it is possible to walk past a snoozing otter even when it is only a short distance away.

-More good news: an otter could be seen at any time of day.
-Otters fish throughout the day and night.
-Some say that you have a better chance of spotting them a few hours either side of low tide when they are active.
-At high tide, they are more likely to be resting.
+An otter can be seen at any time of day as they fish for food throughout the day and night.
+Some say that you have a better chance of spotting them a few hours either side of low tide or at dawn and dusk.

 When the sea is calm, it may be easier to spot an otter swimming on the surface while fishing.
-However wild the weather, otters must try to look for food, so it is worth keeping an eye out on rough days, too.
+But however wild the weather, otters must try to look for food, so it is worth keeping an eye out on rough days, too.

 When you are out and about along the coast, on foot or in a car, keep a look out for movement in the water.
 Otters tend to be seen close to shore.
 It is easy to be confused by a glimpse of a bird diving, or a seal.
 You will know it is an otter if it remains active, diving for an average of 20 seconds, only pausing to eat its food.
 A diving otter typically shows the curve of its back then a flick of its tail.

 When you spot an otter, stay quiet and still.
 You will disturb the otter if you try to get too close.
 Otters have excellent senses of sight, sound, and smell.
 If they detect you, they will quickly disappear.
-It helps to wear dull clothing and stay low, so your silhouette is not seen from the otter’s point of view.
+It helps to wear dull clothing and stay low, so your silhouette is not seen.
 Stay downwind of the otter to prevent it from noticing your smell.
 When you need to move, wait until the otter dives for food.

 It’s a good idea to stay in one place.
 Let the otter come to you.
 It may not notice you and could approach by itself!